skule/bylaws/standing-rules.md

    1. The length of the speeches may be limited by the Bylaws or else at the Speaker's discretion.
    1. The Speaker may at their discretion allow time for questions to candidates.
 1. After speeches and questions, the Speaker:
-   1. sends all candidates out of the (physical or online) room, and
+   1. shall send all candidates out of the (physical or online) room, in the process barring any voters who are also candidates from voting, and
    1. may allow time for discussion of candidates.
-1. If there are no more candidates than positions available, then after any discussion has concluded:
-   1. The Speaker may ask if there are objections to the election of all candidates, and if there are no objections from voters, all candidates shall be elected.
-   1. If any voter objects, the Speaker shall sequentially conduct voting for each candidate as if on a motion to elect that individual candidate.
-1. If there are more candidates than positions available, then after any discussion has concluded:
+1. After any discussion has concluded:
-   1. The Speaker may, at their discretion based on the discussion, ask for objections to the election of a particular subset of candidates.
+   1. The Speaker may, at their discretion based on the discussion or on previous rounds of voting, ask for objections to the election of a particular set of candidates.
-      1. If there are no objections from voters, that subset shall be elected and the process ends here.
+      1. If there are no objections from voters, that set shall be elected and the election ends.
-      1. If any voter objects, section 0.6.6.b proceeds as normal.
+      1. If any voter objects, section 0.6.6.b onwards shall proceed as normal.
-   1. The Speaker shall prompt for, and record, votes for each candidate and abstentions.
+   1. The Speaker shall prompt for, and record, votes for each candidate, votes to reopen nominations, and abstentions.
-   1. If a candidate receives a majority, they shall be elected immediately and section 0.6.6.d shall proceed with that candidate removed.
+   1. If a candidate receives a majority, they shall be elected and removed from consideration.
-   1. The Speaker shall sequentially conduct voting for each candidate as if on a motion to elect that individual candidate.
-      1. The order of this sequence shall be in descending order of the votes in section 0.6.6.b.
-      1. Ties in this order shall be broken by the Speaker's discretion.
-      1. Voters abstaining in section 0.6.6.b shall be barred from voting in section 0.6.6.d.
+   1. If "reopen nominations" receives a majority, any remaining vacant positions shall remain vacant, and the election ends.
+   1. If no option receives a majority, the candidate with the fewest votes shall be removed from consideration.
+   1. If vacant positions remain after electing or eliminating a candidate, then the process shall be repeated from section 0.6.6.a.
 1. An affirmative vote on the motion to conduct elections may not be reconsidered.
 1. A negative vote on the motion to conduct elections leaves the positions vacant.